2023 Solar Incentives Guide for Rock Springs, WY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

-Have questions about how the ITC applies to your specific situation?
-Reach out to your local Rock Springs solar panel installation expert to get more information.
+To best understand how the ITC might apply to you, contact your local Rock Springs solar panel installer and request more information.

-More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Rock Springs solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Rock Springs solar panel company directly.

 State & Local Solar Incentives